Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Executive Summary

-The TARIC code (Integrated Tariff of the European Communities) is an EU-specific extension of the HS code.
-It can comprise up to ten digits and takes into account additional EU measures such as customs duties and import restrictions.
-EU customs authorities use the TARIC code to define customs regulations and import rules.
-The EUDR uses the TARIC code to define which goods are subject to due diligence.
+The HS Code is a six-digit, globally recognized system for classifying goods in international trade.
+The EUDR integrates it to identify affected goods and their due diligence requirements.
+The TARIC code is an EU-specific extension of the HS code with up to ten digits, which maps additional EU measures such as customs duties and import restrictions.
+The EUDR uses TARICs to determine which goods are subject to due diligence.

-1. What is the difference between HS codes and TARIC codes?
+Difference between HS codes and TARIC codes

 The HS Code, or Harmonized Commodity Description and Coding System, forms the basis for international trade classification.
 This six-digit code is used worldwide to systematically classify goods and facilitate trade between different countries.
-The structure of the HS code follows an internationally recognized scheme, which enables a standardized classification and thus ensures transparency and uniformity in global trade.
+The structure of the HS Code follows an internationally recognized scheme, which enables a standardized classification and thus ensures transparency and uniformity in global trade.
 Exports require an extension to eight digits (combined nomenclature), while imports require up to ten or sometimes eleven digits (customs tariff numbers and national characteristics).

 TARIC codes: A comprehensive overview